sooftware/kospeech/README.md

 ## Get Started
 ### Step 1: Preparation dataset

-Refer [here](https://github.com/sooftware/End-to-end-Speech-Recognition/wiki/Preparation-before-Training) before training. this document contains information regarding the preprocessing of [KsponSpeech](http://www.aihub.or.kr/aidata/105).
+Refer [here](https://github.com/sooftware/End-to-end-Speech-Recognition/wiki/Preparation-before-Training) before training. this document contains information regarding the preprocessing of `KsponSpeech`
 The above document is written in Korean.
 We will also write a document in English as soon as possible, so please wait a little bit.